masc-ucsc/docs/docs/pyrope/09-verification.md

     inside a `test` block.
 See
     [Implementation status](15-tbd.md).

+To INSPECT a run after the fact — read a signal at a cycle, count transitions, find the cycle a condition first held — see
+[Querying a simulation](09b-simquery.md), which is landed and needs no new language syntax.

 This chapter extends [Verification](05-assert.md) for interactive testbench work.
 The target is the cocotb style of "drive, wait, sample, score", but with as little new syntax as possible — and, unlike cocotb, **without coroutines**: a